ScienceComputing/Python_Programming/Data_Structure_Algorithm/Big_O.md

 ## Big omega notation
-- It measures the best-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm
+- It measures the best-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm.

 ## Big theta notation
-- It measures the average-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm
+- It measures the average-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm.

 ## O(1) - constant
 The increase in the input size does not change the time taken to execute an algorithm.